What if I never write again?

 But until I figure out how to make time, I have got to stop worrying that I’ll never write again.
-I have got to stop stressing out and feeling guilty about not writing.
+I have got to stop stressing and feeling guilty.
 It’s okay.
 This is temporary.

 Here are the things I’m trying to do instead…

 *This post contains a few affiliate links.